Sambsamb/SBminiproject3/README.md

 =========================================================== 24 passed in 3.25s ============================================================
 ```
-To measure the code coverage of your tests, use the coverage command to run pytest instead of running it directly:
+To measure the code coverage of the tests, use the coverage command to run pytest instead of running it directly:
 ```Python
 coverage run -m pytest
 ```